joshbeam/store/README.md

 });
 ```

+In reality, we would actually pass query parameters as the last argument in `Stores#update`, and then the corresponding query service (say, `FollowService`, would pass a query like `{ target_user_id: myId, user_id: otherId }`, which would create a `follow` link between two users in our database, and then the server would spit back the updated set of followers.
+This would then be propagated to the components/views).
+This is a contrived example because you wouldn't actually be updating your own followers (someone else would follow you, and that would create the link).

 When that button is clicked, the changes will propagate only to:

 1. The controller/view that shows my entire profile, and